Julianne2025/Data-Analytics-Portfolio/Word/README.md

 ## Word Portfolio

-Word work focused on analysis, formulas and documentation used in accounting and reporting contexts.
+Word work focused on analysis, formulas and documentation used in accounting and reporting.

 Skills include:
 - Outlines